eoyilmaz/stalker/docs/source/contribute.rst

   done using real objects.
 It is done in this way cause the design of the objects were changing too quickly, and it started to be a guess work to see which of the tests are effected by this changes.
-So the Mocker is removed and it will not be used in future tests.
+So the Mocker is removed and it will not be used in future releases.

 Coding Style
 ============